 Regulation in the tourism system

 This page describes the tourism system, its objectives and the role of regulation in the system.
-It also outlines changes to regulation either planned or in progress.

 System description and objectives

-• Helping to build deeper international connections, which enable other exporters to tailor and market their products and services to those markets
+• Helping to build deeper international connections, which enable other exporters to tailor and market their products and services to those markets.

-• Building awareness of New Zealand as a supplier of quality products in the international marketplace
+• Building awareness of New Zealand as a supplier of quality products in the international marketplace.

-• Social understanding and integration across local communities
+• Social understanding and integration across local communities.

 • The benefits that accrue from the additional scale that visitor flows create, for example, infrastructure development and the availability of a wider range of goods and services in particular locations.